 Academic Scholarship Winners

 Here are some of our Early Childhood (Professional Practice) Scholarship winners for the last academic year, Kelly, Caitlin, Annie and Lauren, receiving their £1,000 prize from David Green, our Vice-Chancellor.
 The Scholarship winners achieved 5 grade As in their summative assessments.
 We are so proud of our students for this amazing achievement.

 Emma Bailey, Early Childhood Student

-My name is Emma Bailey and I joined the University of Worcester in 2014 as a mature student embarking on the BA (Hons) Early Childhood Professional Practice.
+My name is Emma Bailey and I joined the University of Worcester as a mature student embarking on the BA (Hons) Early Childhood Professional Practice.
 I had initially planned on starting the following September but was offered a space in clearing so the move back in to education was a sudden one after 3 years solely working and looking after my young family.